garazdawi/otp/HOWTO/DEVELOPMENT.md

 The guide is mostly aimed towards development on a Unix platform, but most things should work also work on Windows.

-This guide is aimed at the current Erlang/OTP version.
-The commands may or may not work on older/newer Erlang releases.
+This guide is aimed at this Erlang/OTP version.
+If the howto is not working for you, make sure that you are looking at the howto for the version that you are trying to work with.

 *WARNING*: the functions mentioned in this guide are not supported.
 This means that they may be removed or changed without prior notice, so do